josephJaoNasser/multi-output-image-compressor-js/README.md

 # multi-output-image-compressor-js
 Compress an image/s multiple times.
-This compressor returns multiple images resized to tiny, small, medium, large, and "larger".
+This compressor returns multiple images resized to the "tiny", "small", "medium", "large", and "larger" variants.

-The codes below also show an example on how to upload to mongodb using gridfs stream

 ### Download the code to see how it works or if you want to modify the Sharp JS parameters or the code itself